 Model Slideout & Jack Positions 40KD 40TD All slideout rooms must be IN and all leveling jacks must be UP 40FD RH bedroom slideout room must be OUT but all other slideout rooms must be IN and all leveling jacks must be UP

 Checking Dipstick:

-The hydraulic oil level is checked with a dipstick built into the breather/filler cap on top of the oil reservoir, which is part of the hydraulic pump/manifold assembly.
+The oil level is checked and filled through the breather cap located on the top side of the power unit oil reservoir.
+The oil reservoir is part of the pump/manifold assembly.